EricTurnerDev/desktop-scripts-bb/docs/imgur.md

 **Upload images to Imgur**

-A [Babashka](https://github.com/babashka/babashka)-powered tool that uploads images from either the filesystem or a URL to Imgure.
+A [Babashka](https://github.com/babashka/babashka)-powered tool that uploads images from either the filesystem or a URL to Imgur.

 ---